innovationAtLG/innovationAtLG.github.io/README.md

 1. Checkout `source` branch.
 2. Create a new branch to `feature/<feature_name>` and checkout your branch.
-3. Test Locally using `hugo server` command.
+3. Test locally using `hugo server` command.
 4. Create a pull request to `source` branch.
 5. Notify Reviewer/Admin.